 The Grand Canyon has been a national park since 1919 and a UNESCO World Heritage site since 1979.
 With roughly 6 million visitors yearly, it is the USA‘s second most famous national park.
 If the weather allows, the south rim is open year-round, while the north rim is usually open only from May to October.

 The Grand Canyon and its national are so big that we could argue that it’s not only one landmark but several, and that’s why we have included a few specific locations in this Landmarks list, like the Indian garden, Havasu Falls, and the south rim lookouts.
 They are significant Arizona landmarks on their own.

 By Shweta Singhal from Zest In A Tote

-When planning a trip to the Grand Canyon, one of the 7 natural wonders in the world, we need to consider which part of the canyon you would be visiting.
+When planning a trip to the Grand Canyon, one of the seven natural wonders of the world, we need to consider which part of the canyon we will be visiting.
 Having visited the Grand Canyon South Rim, I can vouch for the fact that it has some of the most majestic viewpoints.

 The Information Centre at Grand Canyon Village is an excellent stop for information on the best viewpoints around the South Rim.
-Many folks do a day trip to the Grand Canyon, but I would highly recommend that you do an overnight trip at the least to enjoy both the star-studded night and the dawn colors.
-The break of the dawn and the spectacular sunrise has to be one of my most cherished memories of the trip to Arizona.
+Many folks make a day trip to the Grand Canyon, but I would highly recommend that you make an overnight trip at the least to enjoy both the star-studded night and the dawn colors.
+The break of dawn and the spectacular sunrise has to be one of my most cherished memories of the trip to Arizona.

-Yapavai, Hopi and Navajo / Desert points are the best viewpoints for watching the sunrise at the Grand Canyon South Rim.
+Yapavai, Hopi, and Navajo / Desert points are the best viewpoints for watching the Grand Canyon South Rim sunrise.
 We needed a car to drive to Navajo and Desert View Points, as no shuttle goes there.
-From our hotel, we drove towards Desert View Point towards the East Rim.
+We drove from our hotel to Desert View Point towards the East Rim.
 We then stopped at various points on this road to see the sky change from a fiery red to a paler orange and yellow.